alanng10/Sera/Docue/Park/a.md

 All human mind start from the number gone more high.

 All human will be Sera.
+All human will be Sera forever.
 All human will total done Park.
+All human will total done Park forever.

 All human will exist forever.